 Q. Why can't I open/view this file?

-PhotoCD images require a graphics program such as Adobe Photoshop and a plug-in to be read and manipulated; Kodak offers a list of commercial programs that support PCD files.
+PhotoCD images require a graphics program such as Adobe Photoshop and a plug-in to be read and manipulated; Wikipedia lists programs that support PCD files.

 To work with a PCD file in Adobe Photoshop, you'll need to download and install Kodak's free PhotoCD Acquire plug-in for Photoshop for Mac or Windows.